Consumers are increasingly turning to search engines like Google for everything from product research to the latest updates and more.

 Put yourself in the shoes of your target audience.
 What are some of the keywords that you would search for to find a solution that addresses your problem?

-For example, if your business does glass pool fencing some keywords you might come up with include:
+For example, if your business does glass bathroom shower screens some keywords you might come up with include:

 Synonyms are another important part of the keyword research process.
 Targeting these keywords have two added benefits—They make your content look more natural and can account for more traffic to your site.